landlab/landlab/docs/model_grid.rst

 Building Simple Models with Landlab's Gridding Library: A Tutorial Guide
 ========================================================================

-(NOTE: currently, this web version of the Model Grid Guide is incomplete and not fully formatted.
-You can obtain a :download:`PDF version here <model_grid_guide/model_grid_description_and_guide.pdf>`.)

 When creating a two-dimensional simulation model, often the most time-consuming and error-prone task involves writing the code to set up the underlying grid.
 Irregular (or ``unstructured'') grids are especially tricky to implement.
 Landlab's **ModelGrid**